 The Lost Forest is an adventure camp that lies in the Base Village Plaza in Snowmass.
 Many of the attractions within the Lost Forest are well known in the area, but the entire camp has so many Snowmass things to do that are never shared.
 Their attractions include a Canopy Run Zipline Tour, a Treeline Trial Challenge Course, and a Rugged Ascent Climbing Wall.
 The Canopy Run Zipline includes eight Ziplines and three sky bridges at heights of 90 feet in the forest canopy.
 The course is progressive and culminates in a 1300-foot double zipline that you can soar through the Snowmass forest.

 Lying just a short drive from Snowmass Base Village is the Snowmass Rodeo which is held every Wednesday evening in the summertime.
 In addition to the bull riding, roping, and barrel racing that you may expect in a rodeo, you can also try your skills on the mechanical bull, bounce in the inflatables, meet the horses, and practice roping with their steel steers.
-There are also plenty of dining options on property to make the most out of your visit experiencing these Snowmass things to do.
+There are also plenty of dining options on a property to make the most out of your visit by experiencing these Snowmass things to do.